leta199/Simulation-Law-of-Large-Numbers/README.md

 **Vizualisation**
 Create a scatter-plot to show the average of each repeated experiment against the `abline(`) of true calculated probability.

+## ACKNOWLEDGEMENTS
+This simulation is based on an in-class example by Dr. Wei- Min Huang

 ## PROJECT STRUCTURE
 |[Simulation- Law of Large Numbers](https://github.com/leta199/Simulation-Law-of-Large-Numbers-)
 |├──[Analytical solution pdf](https://github.com/leta199/Simulation-Law-of-Large-Numbers/blob/main/LLN%20pdf%20analytical.pdf)